citec-spbu/MedicalDataService/README.md

 ## Project setup
 1. Install python3.12 interpreter
-2. Install dependencies with `pip instal -r requirements.txt`
+2. Install dependencies with `pip install -r requirements.txt`
 3. Create a database `YOUR_DB_NAME` for the project, specify the password for this database for your user.
 4. Create `.env` file in root folder of project with following content:
     ```